-19.6 Formula Editor
+17.6 Formula Editor

-Touch Formula Editor in the operation setting page to recall the editor:
+Click Formula Editor in the operation setting page to recall the editor:

 - A. Formula display text box - B. Text box operation area, which can clear and modify the entered formula - C. Special operators - D. Operation source.
-Cx represents analog trace, Zx represents zoomed trace and Fx represents math trace - E. The Keyboard area contains the basic arithmetic operators addition (+), subtraction (-), multiplication (), division (/) - F. Confirm button.
+Cx represents analog trace, Zx represents zoomed trace, Fx represents math trace and Mx represents memory trace - E. The Keyboard area contains the basic arithmetic operators addition (+), subtraction (-), multiplication (\), division (/) - F. Confirm button.
 After the formula is input, press the button to apply it

-The following is an example of F1 = (C1 + C1) C2 through the formula editor
+The following is an example of F1 = (C1 + C1) \ C2 through the formula editor

-20 Reference
+18 Reference

-Data from analog channels or math can be saved to the reference locations (REFA/REFB/REFC/REFD) in the built-in nonvolatile memory.
+Data from analog channels or math can be saved to the reference locations (REFA~H) in the built-in nonvolatile memory.
 The saved reference waveform can be recalled to be compared with the current waveform.

-- A. Channel waveform - B. Reference waveform - C. Reference vertical and horizontal information display area - D. The reference dialog box, hidden in this figure
+- A. Channel waveform

+- B. Reference waveform

+- C. Reference descriptor box

+- D. The reference dialog box, hidden in this figure

-Press the Ref button on the front panel, or touch + in the descriptor box region and select Ref to recall the ref dialog box.
+Click + in the descriptor box region and select Ref to recall the ref dialog box.

-- A. Select the location of the reference (REFA/REFB/REFC/REFD) - B. Select the source (C1~C4 and MATH) - C. Enable/disable Display of the reference waveform - D. Set the label text of the reference trace. - E. Save the specified waveform in/to the specified location in
+- A. Select the location of the reference (REFA~REFH) - B. Select the source (C1~C8 and F1~F4) - C. Enable/disable the Display of the reference waveform - D. Set the label text of the reference trace. - E. Save the specified waveform in/to the specified location in (A)